The Hunger Games: The Book vs The Film

 I may follow up soon on my thoughts for Catching Fire and MockingJay and what I’d hope for them from their films.
 I find the characters that are introduced in Catching Fire to be very fun and entertaining, especially Finnick and I would hope that the films will expand of them a little more.
 Also as a minor nitpick with the change of director’s for the sequels can we hold back on the shaky cam for the fight scenes.
 When we get to the Quarter Quell everyone including Peta and Katness as well trained warriors and I’d like to see that shown off… a lack of shaky cam would go along way to help with that!

-Posted on 08/10/2012, in Books, Film Review and tagged blu ray, catching fire, drama, dvd, entertainment, film adaptation, gale, haymitch, hunger games, katniss everdeen, kato, mockingjay, peta, president, snow, suzanne collins.
+Posted on 08/10/2012, in Other, Text Reviews/Articles and tagged blu ray, catching fire, drama, dvd, entertainment, film adaptation, gale, haymitch, hunger games, katniss everdeen, kato, mockingjay, peta, president, snow, suzanne collins.
 Bookmark the permalink.
 Leave a Comment.